 Spiraling Out Of Control: How To Stay Calm When Dealing With Anxiety

-Sometimes everything starts to feel overwhelming, and it seems like your life is spiraling out of control.
+Sometimes life starts to feel overwhelming, and it may feel like you’re spiraling out of control.
 Whether you’ve learned of a new medical diagnosis, things abruptly change in your family, or something just isn’t working out in your favor, you quickly begin to feel like you’ve hit rock bottom.
 It doesn’t help when emotions run high, and it’s hard to focus on what your next steps should be.
 Such frustrations bring on anxieties that are hard to let go, but fortunately, there are things you can do to help regain control.
-The key is to recognize when you are struggling and anxious thoughts are taking over your day to day world and then focus on productive thoughts and actions to help you get through the moment.
+The key is to recognize when you are struggling and anxious thoughts are taking over your day-to-day world, then focus on productive thoughts and actions to help you get through the moment.

 Recognize You Have Control